January 17,2025

 “We expressly prohibit ads that aim to deceive people in order to steal their information or scam them.
 Our teams are actively investigating this issue and working quickly to address it.“

-Google emphasized its ongoing efforts to monitor the ads network, enforce its policies, and penalize advertisers who conceal or misrepresent information.
+Google emphasized its ongoing efforts to monitor the ad network, enforce its policies, and penalize advertisers who conceal or misrepresent information.
 In 2023 alone, Google removed over 3.4 billion ads, restricted 5.7 billion ads, and suspended 5.6 million advertiser accounts.
 Of these, 206.5 million ads were blocked for violating the Misrepresentation Policy.

 Trend Micro noted that these malware campaigns often use reputable file-hosting services like Mediafire and Mega.nz to evade detection.
 “Threat actors often use reputable file hosting services… to conceal the origin of their malware and make detection and removal more difficult,” the company stated.
 Many malicious files are password-protected or encoded, complicating analysis and enabling the malware to evade early detection.